Oral minoxidil for hair loss: A dermatologist’s guide for patients

 There are some advantages of using oral minoxidil for hair growth.

-Effective: Studies suggest that oral minoxidil is at least as effective as topical minoxidil in promoting hair growth and can be used when topical minoxidil is not well-tolerated13.
+- Effective: Studies suggest that oral minoxidil is at least as effective as topical minoxidil in promoting hair growth and can be used when topical minoxidil is not well-tolerated26.

-Affordable: Minoxidil tablets are priced between $25 to $40 per 30 tablets, which is less expensive than other hair loss treatments.
+- Affordable: Minoxidil tablets are priced between $25 to $40 per 30 tablets, which is less expensive than topical formulations.

 Side effects of using oral minoxidil for hair loss

-A research conducted with almost total of 1,500 patients revealed that in most cases, patients did not experience any severe side effects14.
+A research conducted with almost total of 1,500 patients revealed that in most cases, patients did not experience any severe side effects.
 However, the most common side effects experienced were:

 - Hypertrichosis (generalized excessive hair growth)